Last updated on July 2nd, 2023 at 02:34 pm

 When it arrives, massive, powerful lefts break across a boulder bottom with treacherous cliffs directly in front of their take-off spot.

-Despite these challenges, some of Ireland’s most accomplished surfers regularly head here to try and tame Mullagmore’s angry swells.
+Despite these challenges, some of Ireland’s most accomplished surfers make it their to try and tame Mullagmore’s angry swells.

 Check out our guide on how surfers survive in giant waves for an insight into the equipment and skills these individuals need to ride giant walls of water.